frdomains/gSsh/README.md

 **you can use a windows machine to control a linux machine and vice versa**

+## THIS DOES NOT WORK DO NOT USE IT INSTEAD DOWNLOAD THE FILES
 Quick setup:

 Linux: paste this into a terminal window